Graduation and graduate employment rates for the Practical Nurse Program click here.

 The completion rate, also known as the “Student Right-to-Know” or IPEDS graduation rate, tracks students who graduate within 150% of the normal time it takes to complete a program.
 Not all students are included in this calculation; only full-time, first-time students who started in the cohort year are included in this calculation.
 It does not include students who previously attended another post-secondary institution prior to enrolling at DBI-Downriver.

-The graduation rate for the 2019 reporting cycle is 89%.
+The graduation rate for the 2019 reporting cycle is 100%.
 This rate is for full-time, first-time students entering during the cohort year 7/1/16 and 6/30/17 and completing the program within 150% of the normal time it takes to complete a program.
-The three-year average graduation rate is 88.3% for full-time, first-time students entering in the years 2014-2017.
+The two-year average graduation rate is 87.5% for full-time, first-time students entering in the years 2015-2017.

 The state of Michigan requires voters to be registered at least thirty days prior to the election day.
 For further information, or to register to vote, click here.